Naqiuddinr/module-4-project-backend/README.md

 This project took me about 3 weeks to completed after learning the tech stack about 2 months.
 Minor improvement might still be added later on.

+*DISCLAIMER: Due to using the free version of Render(live hosting for back-end), the app might take sometime to load.*

 ## Inspiration
 I used to work in the construction industry and was once held the Head of Department position for a project.
 While I was the HOD, I sometimes get overwhelmed with what are the task given to my team.
 So when we(bootcamp student) were required to build an app from scratch, I decided to tackle one of the problem I used to face.